Back to school shopping can be difficult, but it's even more challenging when times are tough.

 Clothes to Kids has become the go-to resource for back to school clothes for students in Pinellas County.
-For classroom supplies, many families rely on the Pinellas Education Foundation which, in concert with the PTA, holds school supply drives called "Stuff the Bus."
+For classroom supplies, many families rely on the

 "The schools are going to take these supplies, and during that first week of school, they're going to give them to the students in need," explains Pinellas Education Foundation spokesperson Tamra Burr.
 "So parents that have children in need can go to these schools now or during the first week of school and say, 'Look, my child needs extra supplies.
 If you can help, that would be great,' and then the schools are able to give those supplies we've collected to them."